bronwyncarr/Advent/README.md

-# Advent of Code 2020 Challenges
+# ⭐🎄🎅 Advent of Code 2020 Challenges 🎅🎄⭐

-⭐🎄🎅 Challenging myself with the Advent of Code 2020 challenges, created by Eric Wastl.
+Advent of Code is a series of programming puzzles created by Eric Wastl.
+One is released every day during December in the lead up to Christmas - 25 in total.

+You can learn more, view puzzles for 2020 and previous years [here](https://adventofcode.com/2020/about)

+I'll be challenging myself with some of these challenges while learning JavaScript.

 Goal: 10 stars :star:!